KCA’s Journey Since 1976

 KCA provided CEI services for three groundbreaking projects totaling $356 million, including North Carolina’s first implementations of several innovative designs—a rare two-level turbine interchange with sweeping high-capacity ramps, a split-diamond interchange, and a diverging diamond interchange.
 This transformative program earned national recognition, ranking No. 1 on Roads & Bridges magazine’s 2012 “Top 10 Roads” list.

-2016, 2019: KCA Expands and Opens Design Offices in Raleigh, NC and Fort Myers, FL and 2016: D/B, Gateway Expressway, Pinellas County, FDOT District 7
+2016, 2019: KCA Expands with Offices in Raleigh, NC and Fort Myers, FL and Gateway Expressway D/B, FDOT District Seven

 KCA played a major role in the $585 million I-275 project—the most significant transportation investment in Pinellas County since the US 19 expansion.
 As a key partner, KCA delivered MOT, roadway, structures, drainage design, and S&PM services for the first segment of TBNext and the initial Express Lanes on I-275.
 During this period of growth, KCA also expanded its footprint by opening new design offices in Fort Myers, FL and Raleigh, NC (securing our first design project in NC: NW Cary Parkway Bridge Rehabilitation for the Town of Cary).